ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 24, 2022 (Day 52): Solidity: Reading and Writing State Variables

+To write or update a state variable you need to send a transaction.
+On the other hand, you can read state variables, for free, without any transaction fee.

 #### Fab 23, 2022 (Day 51): IPFS

 IPFS (short for InterPlanetary File System) is a file storing and sharing system in a decentralized manner.